Kavarna: Archaic and classical antiquity

-During the second part of the 1st century BC the ancient town fell in the sea because of a disastrous earthquake.
-The frontal part of the Chirakman broke off and together with the richest citizens fell into the Black Sea's waters.
+In the 1st century BCE, a disastrous earthquake struck the area, causing significant damage to Byzone.
+The disaster led to the destruction of much of the town, with a large part of its rocky promontory collapsing into the Black Sea's waters.
 According to the leader of the finished first part of the underwater archaeological expedition Kavarna 2005, Asen Salkin, the Roman town of Bizone has sunk two times in the sea.
 For that evidence the located form skin-divers borders of a sunk residential district of the town of Bizone in Kavarna's coast.
 For the presence of residential buildings the archaeologists judge by the found ashlars and parts of brick walls.
 The finds date from the 2nd century AD.
 According to the leader of the expedition this residential district has nothing in common with the disastrous earthquake from the 1st century BC.
 The underwater finds evidence for other phenomenon, for which the scientists express only suppositions, such as transgression and regression of the strata.
 It has started to transgress during the 1st century AD and this has continued to the 2nd century.
 It is possible that during this period the coast had risen by four metres and one day it suddenly fallen through.

-During Roman times the town was restored under the same name and quickly flourished, the settlement revived and the port brightened up.
+A smaller settlement and port emerged on the site during Roman times, but it never regained its former prominence as a major trade center.
+Even in the late Roman period, the town was unable to recover its earlier status, and remained of lesser importance.

+Medieval period

 In the 7th century AD the Slavs and Asparuh's Bulgars destroyed the Byzantine town and later founded a new settlement, which entered the First Bulgarian Empire.
 In the late Middle Ages the settlement grew and was subject to Tatar raids; in the 14th century it became part of the Principality of Karvuna, which de facto broke away from the Second Bulgarian Empire under the rule of the despots Balik and Dobrotitsa of the Bulgarian royal Terter dynasty.
 In 1397, the Ottoman Turks nearly destroyed the city, which was abandoned but resettled again and rebuilt by the early 17th century.
 Its present name was documented for the first time in the early 15th century.

 The town was considered an economical and cultural centre during Antiquity and the Middle Ages with rich and various remains – stronghold walls, early-Christian basilica, medieval churches, and public buildings.

+Notable works of art, such as coins from different historical epochs, golden adornments, a golden Thracian treasure of applications, have been found in the area.